r57zone/DSAdvance/README.md

 * Keyboard and mouse emulation for Windows control;
 * Keyboard and mouse emulation for old retro games;

 Emulation Mode switching is done via `ALT + Q`, `ALT + ←/→` or `PS/Home + ←/→`.
+The game keyboard and mouse emulation mode can be switched using keyboard keys only when the window is active, to prevent accidental changes.
 Keyboard and mouse emulation supports different profiles; select the required profile or [create a new one](https://github.com/r57zone/DSAdvance/blob/master/BINDINGS.md).
+The default profile allows Windows operation.
 There are also Xbox profiles for changing the button layout.
+More details about creating Xbox profiles [here](https://github.com/r57zone/DSAdvance/blob/master/XBOX_BINDINGS.md).
 Profiles can be switched using `ALT + ↑/↓` when the window is active, or on the gamepad using `PS/Home + ↑/↓`.

-The default profile allows Windows operation.
+The "Motion Wheel Buttons" is supported, allowing up to 9 buttons to be assigned to a single one.
+Emulation is done by pressing the special `WHEEL-ACTIVATION` button and tilting into one of 4 or 8 directions (if 4 buttons are assigned, there are 4 directions; if 8, then 8 directions).
+Gesture wheel settings can be found in the `MOTION` section of the keyboard and mouse or Xbox profile files.
+The dead zone can be adjusted using the `MotionWheelButtonsDeadZone` parameter.

-Adaptive triggers for Sony DualSense in USB mode are supported, you can switch between different modes with `ALT + 3/4`.
+Adaptive triggers for Sony DualSense, you can switch between different modes with `ALT + 3/4`.

+Additional buttons on the Sony DualSense Edge (L4, R4) and Joy-Cons (SL, SR) are supported.
+They can be changed in the Xbox profile `XboxProfiles\Default.ini`, more details [here](https://github.com/r57zone/DSAdvance/blob/master/XBOX_BINDINGS.md).

+Playing with a single Joy-Con is supported, with full button emulation using the "gesture wheel" and gamepad tilts.
+For proper, averaged vibration on a single Joy-Con, set the `JoyconRumbleMerge` parameter to `1` in the configuration file.
+Also, switch the Xbox profile to `Joycon Left/Right Only`.
+To use the option to switch between driving and aiming modes with a single button, set the `JoyconChangeModesWithButton` parameter to `HOME` or `CAPTURE`.
+When creating Xbox profiles, you can swap the sticks and triggers by setting the `SWAP-STICKS` and `SWAP-TRIGGERS` parameters to `1`.

 To connect [external pedals (DInput)](https://github.com/r57zone/GamepadExternalPedals#setup-dinput-pedals-mh-et-live-board) and Digispark joystick based devices, change the parameter change the `DInput` parameter to `1` in the `ExternalPedals` section.
 To connect [external pedals on Arduino](https://github.com/r57zone/GamepadExternalPedals#setup-arduino-pedals), change the COM port number by modifying the `COMPort` parameter.